iomega/spec2vec/README.rst

     model_file = "references.model"
     model = train_new_word2vec_model(documents, model_file, iterations=[10, 20, 30],
                                      workers=2, progress_logger=True)

-Below is a small example of using spec2vec to calculate the similarities between mass spectrums using a pre-trained word2vec model.
+Once a word2vec model has been trained, spec2vec allows to calculate the similarities between mass spectrums based on this model.
+In cases where the word2vec model was trained on data different than the data it is applied for, a number of peaks ("words") might be unknown to the model (if they weren't part of the training dataset).
+To account for those cases it is important to specify the "allowed_missing_percentage", as in the example below.

 .. code-block:: python